CTurt/3DSController/README.md

 If using Ninjhax press Start and Select to return to the Homebrew Loader, otherwise you can just exit with the Home button.

 ### Configuration
-In version 0.2 to change the port, add `:` followed by the desired port to your 3DS's `3DSController.ini`, for example it should contain, `192.168.0.4:8889` to use port 8889.
-On the PC's `3DSController.ini`, find the line that says `Port: 8888` and change it to match the port you chose for the 3DS.

-In version 0.3 and onwards, find the line `Port: 8888` and change it to your desired port, do this for both the 3DS's `3DSController.ini` and the PC's `3DSController.ini`.
+Find the line `Port: 8888` and change it to your desired port, do this for both the 3DS's `3DSController.ini` and the PC's `3DSController.ini`.

 To use custom key bindings, just change the PC's `3DSController.ini` file, it should be straight forward.